apache/incubator-hugegraph-doc/content/en/docs/contribution-guidelines/hugegraph-server-idea-setup.md

 1. In IntelliJ IDEA, go to `Preferences/Settings` and find the `Java Compiler` panel.
 Then, disable the `--release` option (recommended).
 2. Set the Project SDK to 8.

+#### Unable to Print Location Information (%l) in Log4j2

+This is because Log4j2 uses asynchronous loggers.
+You can refer to the [official documentation](https://logging.apache.org/log4j/2.x/manual/layouts.html#LocationInformation) for configuration details.

 ### References